La Follette High School

-Robert M. La Follette High School is a public school located in Madison, Wisconsin, serving the city's far east side with its attendance boundaries including parts of the City of Madison, City of Fitchburg, Town of Blooming Grove, and Town of Burke, teaching students in grades 9-12.
-Founded in the fall of 1963, it is a part of the Madison Metropolitan School District, and is named after former lawmaker and 1924 presidential candidate Robert M. La Follette, Sr.
+Robert M. La Follette High School is a public high school in Madison, Wisconsin, United States.
+It was established in 1963 and is one of six secondary schools in the Madison Metropolitan School District.
+It serves the city's far east side with its attendance boundaries, including parts of Fitchburg, Blooming Grove, and Burke, teaching students in grades 9-12.
+The school is named after lawyer and politician Robert M. La Follette.

+History

+In 2020, a referendum approved extensive renovations to the school.
+Renovation planning occurred in 2021, with construction scheduled to last from May 2022 to August 2024.

+The renovations to the athletic spaces include a new gym and weight room and renovated locker rooms that can each be separated into two smaller rooms.
+The existing spectator gym, separated from the rest of the athletic facilities, is being turned into classroom space.
+The stadium was remodeled.

 Academics

-La Follette offers diverse academic opportunities, drawing upon its 14 academic departments and more than 150 faculty offering instruction in more than 250 courses in 100 different fields of study.
+La Follette has 14 academic departments with more than 150 faculty teaching 250 courses.
 Courses are taught in a variety of academic settings, from traditional classrooms to community-based service experiences.
 Additional opportunities for growth and leadership are offered through involvement in numerous student organizations.
 The school began offering American sign language as a foreign language in 1998, and other schools have modeled their programs after La Follette's.